hustZhangYu/quasiperiodic-hopping-ssh-model/README.md

-# quasiperiodic-hopping-ssh-model
+# SSH model with quasiperiodic hopping terms.
-codes about a ssh model with quasiperiodic hopping terms, topology and localization transition are studied.
+codes about a ssh model with quasiperiodic hopping terms, topology and localization transition are studied.\

-添加了准周期跃迁项的SSH模型，计算了一些拓扑性质和局域-扩展转变。\
+## main function
 main1: loclization-delocalization transition /mobility edges.\
 main2: real space topological invariant and edge modes\

+## functions
+Hssh: generate the Hamiltonian (SSH model). \
+Hssh_disorder: generate the Hamiltonian (SSH model with quasiperiodic hopping terms).\
+r_v: calculate the topological invariant in the real space.\